Bucks finish season sweep over Magic in rout

 While impressive numbers to be certain, a slow start and a primarily non-competitive contest led to the reigning NBA MVP seeing his five-game streak of at least 30 points, 16 rebounds, and six assists come to a halt.
 Khris Middleton recorded 21 points and 13 rebounds and Eric Bledsoe (18) and Wesley Matthews (12) also scored in double digits for Milwaukee.

 Nikola Vucevic collected 21 points and 14 rebounds for his team-leading 26th double-double for the Magic, who have lost three in a row and eight of their last nine games.
-Antetokounmpo's dunk, Matthews' corner 3-pointer, and Lopez's driving layup and short jumper started the Bucks on a 9-0 run to begin the third quarter to push their lead 72-46.
-Orlando, however, made a spirited comeback to halve that deficit entering the fourth before being held at bay the rest of the way.
+Antetokounmpo's dunk, Matthews' corner 3-pointer, and Lopez's driving layup and short jumper started the Bucks on a 9-0 run to begin the third quarter to push their lead to 71-46.
+Orlando, however, made a spirited comeback entering the fourth before being held at bay the rest of the way.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)